MyCryptoHQ/knowledge-base-content/staying-safe/call-to-action-help-us-with-phishers-please.md

 >
 > Remind people: "If it sounds too good to be true, it probably is."
 >
 > ⚠ PSA!
 Do NOT click the link or listen to the scammer!
 That is a phishing site.
-Always check your URL and / or consider getting a Ledger or TREZOR hardware wallet.
+Always check your URL and / or consider getting a Ledger or Trezor hardware wallet.

 ## 2. Educate *before* you see a message

 Help spread the word: Private keys are *private*.
 Use hardware wallets.
 Use cold storage.
 Go offline.
 Check URLs.

 * [Creating a wallet offline](/how-to/offline/how-to-run-mycrypto-offline-and-locally) is good.
-* Getting a [Ledger or TREZOR Hardware Wallet](/staying-safe/hardware-wallet-recommendations) is even better.
+* Getting a [Ledger or Trezor Hardware Wallet](/staying-safe/hardware-wallet-recommendations) is even better.
 * [You can sign transactions offline so your key never touches a phishing site!](/how-to/sending/how-to-make-an-offline-transaction)
 * Install EtherAddressLookup to block malicious / phishing sites: [https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn](https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn).
 * Install MetaMask to block malicious / phishing sites and interact with MyCrypto: [https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn).